 Diesel fuel is a petroleum product which is used worldwide as an energy source for a variety of products including, but not limited to, trucks, semi-trucks and commercial vehicles.
 Significantly, there are even personal pick-up trucks which are fueled by diesel petroleum.

-One of the main advantages of using diesel fuel as opposed to gasoline is that, because of its chemical composition, diesel is much cheaper to produce and, thus, to buy.
+One of the main advantages of using diesel fuel as opposed to gasoline is that, because of its chemical composition, it is much cheaper to produce and, thus, to buy.

-But for truck drivers, there is one serious drawback to using diesel fuel: The health effects of breathing diesel exhaust are wrecking truckers’ health.
+But for truck drivers, there is one serious drawback to using this type of fuel: The health effects of breathing diesel exhaust are wrecking truckers’ health.

-The problems with burning diesel fuel begin with the fumes that are created by the exhaust.
+The problems with burning this fuel begin with the fumes that are created by the exhaust.

-The diesel fumes created by diesel exhaust are a noxious cocktail of substances.
+These fumes are a noxious cocktail of substances.
 These fumes include both carbon dioxide and monoxide, nitrogen oxides, sulfur, formaldehyde, benzene, and other volatile organic compounds.

 - “The gas portion of diesel exhaust is mostly carbon dioxide, carbon monoxide, nitric oxide, nitrogen dioxide, sulfur oxides, and hydrocarbons, including polycyclic aromatic hydrocarbons (PAHs).”